-Our featured machine for this advanced bag is the Janome Continental M7 Professional, a top-of-the-line powerhouse that has the largest sewing space available on any home use sewing machine.
+Our featured machine for this advanced bag is the Janome Continental M7 Professional, a top-of-the-line powerhouse that has a super generous sewing space.
 It was the perfect surface to smoothly and easily create the 1” straight line quilting that runs across the entire front and back of the tote’s upper panels.

-The Continental M7 has a newly redesigned motor that provides the strength, reliability, and longevity you’ve come to expect from a Janome professional machine.
-That means the power behind the needle penetration is engineered to handle your toughest and thickest sewing challenges.
+The Continental M7 has a uniquely designed motor that provides the strength, reliability, and longevity you’ve come to expect from a Janome professional machine.
+This means the power behind the Needle penetration is engineered to handle your toughest and thickest sewing challenges.
 A bag like this, with multiple layers of mixed substrates: canvas, ripstop, fleece, belting, could send you running for the hills.
 But the Continental M7, glides through every step – at up to 1,300 stitches per minute.
 We’re thrilled when there’s plenty of power!

 FWD is a direct manufacturer of almost all their fabrics, giving them better control of quality, selection, and inventory.
 And they do it all at wholesale prices without crazy minimum orders.
 Both the canvas and the ripstop we selected can be cut to order, starting at just one yard.